m-dennisgocong/fCC-responsive-web-design-projects/README.md

 ## Objective and User Stories

 Each of the project have different objective and user stories.
-I will be given a sample app and build it with my own personal style but make sure to fulfill the user stories and get all of the test pass.
+I will be given a sample app and build it with my own personal style and make sure to fulfill the user stories and get all of the test pass.

 ## The 5 following projects: